 Because the islands developed in isolation for most of their history, conditions were ideal for a vast and unusual array of flora and fauna to emerge.
 The UNESCO World Heritage Site has preserved 95 percent of these endemic species, which has drawn travelers and explorers to the region for centuries (most famously, naturalist Charles Darwin).
 Traveling on a boutique ship ensures you’ll get to experience the incredible biodiversity in the Galápagos, since different species and landscapes characterize each island.

 Suites on a luxury catamaran like the Endemic are typically much larger than cabins on old-fashioned single-hulled yachts.
 Professional designers with shipboard experience created ours for maximum comfort and elegance.
 Each cabin has personalized air conditioning control, a balcony, a spacious private bathroom, and either a king-size bed or two twin-size beds.
-Naturally, each suite also boasts closet/drawer space and a writing desk and strongbox.
+Naturally, each suite also boasts closet/drawer space and a writing desk and strong box.

-DAY 1: Puembo, Quito
+DAY 1: Guayaquil

 DAY 2: All aboard the Endemic Yacht